kuku9-net/namachi/content/en/mixed.md

 Furthermore, I would like to point out that the system card does not touch <ins>at all</ins> the reality of the enormous amount of power consumed by computer use.
 As access to A.I. becomes more integrated into our lives, the more frequently we use computers, the more energy a single person is possible to consume.
 If we continue to follow our short-sighted desires and enjoy convenience, it is evident that the earth's resources will run out.
-Otherwise, in the case we limit the total energy available to humanity, the more energy one person can consume, the more economic inequality will directly translate into energy consumption disparity.
+Otherwise, in the case we limit the total energy available to humanity, the issue of proper energy distribution remains.
+The more energy one person can consume, the more economic inequality will directly translate into energy consumption disparity.
 It, in turn, would result in a significant and lasting divide in living conditions.
 I predict that, at that point, the vast amounts of energy consumed by the wealthy will primarily be used to maintain their status and positions.
 People can distort reality indefinitely, and A.I. is a technology that allows them to do so.